MikroElektronika/mikrosdk_click_v2/clicks/i2cisolator2/DETAILS.md

 ## Note

-> Make sure to provide the VCC power supply on VCC pin and EEPROM 3 click.
+> Make sure to provide the VCC power supply on VCC pin and EEPROM 3 Click.

 The full application code, and ready to use projects can be  installed directly form compilers IDE(recommneded) or found on LibStock page or mikroE GitHub accaunt.